marvintv/marvintv/README.md

 When I'm not staring at my terminal, you can find me on the slopes snowboarding or on the mats practicing jiu-jitsu.
 I'm always on the lookout for developing connections.

 ### currently?
-- building out my homelab
+- building out my homelab to learn devops pipelines
+- [K8s cluster homelab] (https://github.com/marvintv/k8s-lab)
 - researching AI agents and MCP servers

 ## my philosphy